Akashrine/jbr-11ty/src/posts/what-is-the-real-mvp/2020-07-22-what-is-the-real-mvp.md

 * Measure
 * Build fast

 __SLC__ (Simple, Lovable, Complete): This one’s more subtle.
 It’s like an MVP but with a strong emphasis on “Simple” opposed as minimum.
-The minimum variable is often seen as " we want to ship at this date, what do we cut, what features won’t make it".
+The minimum viable is often seen as " we want to ship at this date, what do we cut, what features won’t make it".
 Simple is more about, these features are nice, but can we simplify them.
-The great thing about Simplicity is that it can be part of the conversation from the very beginning.
+The great thing about simplicity is that it can be part of the conversation from the very beginning.

 __MMP__ (Minimum marketable product) : To be simple, it's an MVP with more than one iteration.
 An MVP without the shame of it.

 ## The MVP of your RAT is an MLP and an SLC

 Long story short, all of these new acronyms only exist because MVP suffers from its celebrity.
-MVP is used so much it’s lost its original meaning.
+The term MVP is used so much it’s lost its original meaning.
 It’s mistakenly applied to refer to the first release of a _rudimentary_ product.
 As a result, the term MVP has ended up becoming much more complex than the quick test it was supposed to be and far too badly done for a released product.

 <figure class="extent">
     <img src="mvp-circle.jpg" data-zoomable />